 Epcon Builder Stories With Keith Arneson of Pinnacle Properties

-Meet Keith Arneson, an Epcon Franchise Builder in Ames, Iowa and owner of Pinnacle Properties.
+Meet Keith Arneson, owner of Pinnacle Properties, an Epcon Franchise Builder in Ames, Iowa.

 After working for a hospital for many years, Keith started doing entry‑level housing and moved his way up to high‑end customs and eventually branched into land development.
 He has now transitioned to building the Epcon product in a unique market.